eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-changenotifications.md

 ---
 title: Change notifications
-keywords: change, event, feature, notification, thing, filtering, rql, push, subscribe, consume
+keywords: change, event, feature, notification, thing, filtering, rql, push, subscribe, consume, enrich, extra
 tags: [model, rql]
 permalink: basic-changenotifications.html
 ---

 [Signals](basic-signals.html) already described what an [Event](basic-signals-event.html) in Ditto is.
-Events are emitted after an entity (either a **Digital Twin** or an actual device) was changed.
+Events are emitted after an entity (either a **digital twin** or an actual device) was changed.

 At the Ditto API there are different ways for getting notified of such events:
 * Via the [WebSocket API](httpapi-protocol-bindings-websocket.html) a WebSocket client gets all Events the authenticated subject